learn-co-curriculum/dsc-ab-testing-lab/README.md

 ## Summary

-In this lab, you practiced designing an intial experiment and then refined the parameters of the experiment based on an initial sample to determine feasability.
+In this lab, you practiced designing an initial experiment and then refined the parameters of the experiment based on an initial sample to determine feasibility.